Fast, long-life energy storage

 A report by independent analysts at Imperial College London predicts that Gravitricity’s gravity-fed energy storage system may offer a better long-term cost of energy storage than batteries or other alternatives – particularly in grid balancing and rapid frequency response services.

 Gravitricity's first-of-a-kind 4MW prototype system will be cheaper than batteries on a levelised cost of storage basis.
-The modelling emphasizes the importance of long life and lack of degredation for revenue stacking.
+The modelling emphasizes the importance of long life and lack of degradation for revenue stacking.

 09 April 2018: